CLowbrow/sandbox-remote-evals/README.md

 - `data/enron_mail.tar.gz` is the maildir tarball used for filesystem search.
 - Local embedding generation is implemented in `scripts/ingest_enron_embeddings.py`.
 - Postgres dump helper is implemented in `scripts/dump_postgres.sh`.
+- Modal image and Braintrust sandbox build logic is in `modal_enron_sandbox.py`.
+- The Braintrust Python eval is `evals/enron_email_agent.eval.py`.
+- Braintrust sandbox registration helper is `scripts/register_braintrust_sandbox.py`.
 - The default embedding model is `BAAI/bge-small-en-v1.5`, producing normalized 384-dimensional vectors.
 - The maildir tarball was uploaded to a Modal v2 Volume named `enron-maildir` and extracted to `/maildir`.
+- The Postgres dump was uploaded to a Modal Volume named `enron-pg` as `/enron_embeddings.dump`.

 ## Local Setup